Batavia Air: History

-The airline name was taken from Batavia, which is now known as Jakarta and was the capital of the Dutch East Indies until 1945 when the city was renamed Jakarta.
+The airline name was taken from Batavia, which is now known as Jakarta and was the capital of the Dutch East Indies until 1945 when the city was renamed Jakarta and Indonesia’s Independence from the Netherlands.

-The airline obtained an aviation license in 1999, established trial operations in 2001, and started operations in January 2002.
-Originally known as Metro Batavia, it started operations with a wet-leased Fokker F28 aircraft from Bali Air.
+The airline obtained an aviation license in 2000, established trial operations in 2001, and started operations in 2002.
+Originally known as Metro Batavia, it started operations with the Boeing 737-200 and a wet-leased Fokker F28 aircraft from Bali Air.
 Batavia Air launched its first scheduled services from Jakarta to Pontianak and other routes was followed later.
 The airline is owned by PT Metro Batavia.
 Since June 2010 the airline has been taken off the list of banned carriers from flying into EU airspace, along with Indonesia AirAsia.
+Shortly after the airline were taken off from the EU blacklist, the airline changes it's IATA code from 7P to Y6.

 On July 26, 2012, AirAsia and Batavia Air issued a joint statement revealing an intention to proceed with a buy out of the airline by AirAsia Bhd for $80 million.

 The planned buy out was to be in two stages; first, AirAsia was to buy 76.95% shares in a partnership with Fersindo Nusaperkasa, its Indonesian business unit operating Indonesia AirAsia.
 By 2013, AirAsia was to acquire the remaining 23.05% held by other shareholders.